Skip to main content

 Introduction to Dutch residence permits

-Types of residence permits for highly skilled people
+Types of residence permits for highly skilled migrants and researchers

 Each residence permit is given for a specific ‘purpose of stay’, which dictates the rights attached to the residence permit.